A Meta Logarithmic-Sobolev Inequality for Phase-Covariant Gaussian Channels: Phase-covariance Gaussian channels

 At zero temperature ($\beta=\infty$) we obtain the vacuum state $\sigma_\infty=\ketbra{0}{0}$.

 The evolution of quantum systems, in general, is described by quantum channels $\Phi$ that are linear completely positive and trace-preserving superoperators.
 Quantum channels that transform Gaussian states into Gaussian states are known as \emph{Gaussian channels}~\cite{HolevoWerner2001Evaluating,Braunstein2005,Weedbrook2012,Holevo+2013Book}.
 Gaussian channels that are unitary are called \emph{Gaussian unitaries}.
-Any Gaussian unitary can be decomposed into displacement operators, \emph{passive transformations} and \emph{squeezing transformations}; see~\cite{SerafiniBook} for more details.

 A single-mode Gaussian channels is called \emph{phase-covariant}\footnote{Phase-covariant channels are also known as gauge-covariant channels.}~\cite{GiovannettiHolevoGarcia-Patron2015,Giovannetti2015majorization} if it satisfies